LBruni98/ZSL-The-Climate-Menace/README.md

 A demo of the application was given to give a clearer understanding of what we were trying to do and to help the client follow along with the presentation rather than just relying solely on the presentation alone.

 ###### Non-Verbal (Body Language)
 This was used mainly to help clear up any uncertain points, mainly by pointing to parts of the presentation and also to engage in the next part.
-Body language was also there to show a certain level of enthusasim demonstrated by the team member, Luke Shead, showing a huge level of interest that would certainly make the client happy.
+Body language was also there to show a certain level of enthusasim demonstrated by the team member, Luke Shead, showing a huge level of interest that would certainly make the client satisfied.

 ##### 2.9.7.2 Substantial Risks
 Issues had arisen during the finializing of the powerpoint presentation, the transferring of the presentation had caused some problems as the initial presentation was created in google docs then transferred over to Microsoft PowerPoint.
 By the time the pitch had started, the problems were ironed out in the end.
 Should the presentation not have been ready by that time because of these problems, physical handouts were created in case containing all the information of the application that was necessary, given alongside the presentation in case the client had missed some information or had wanted the full picture of the app.